Rawnaqaburumman/Reading-notes/read42.md

 ### Advantages :
 - If you import this script as a module in another script, the __name__ is set to the name of the script/module.
 - if __name__ == “main”: is used to execute some code only if the file was run directly, and not imported.

+# Recursion:
+- The process in which a function calls itself directly or indirectly is called recursion and the corresponding function is called as **recursive function

+- In the recursive program, the solution to the base case is provided and the solution of the bigger problem is expressed in terms of smaller problems.
+- Recursion provides a clean and simple way to write code